ryanmart00/Hellscape/README.md

 - run make

 On Windows:
-- Install MSYS2 (for example): https://www.msys2.org/
+- Install MSYS2 (for example): https://www.msys2.org/ Avoid installing MSYS2 in a folder with spaces in its name!
+(This will cause problems!)
 - You'll need the following packages: pacman -S cmake make gcc
 - Run cmake -G "Unix Makefiles" "/path/to/Hellscape/" -DCMAKE_SYSTEM_NAME=Windows
 - run make